Marysville, Washington: Government and politics

-At the federal level, Marysville is part of Washington's 2nd congressional district, which has been represented by Democrat Rick Larsen since 2001.
-The city lies within three state legislative districts, each with three elected officials in the state senate and state house: the 38th district includes most of the city's western side along with the Tulalip Indian Reservation and the city of Everett; the 39th district includes the northeastern part of the city and the city of Arlington; and the 44th district includes the southeastern part of the city and the cities of Lake Stevens, Snohomish and Mill Creek.
-Marysville is wholly part of the Snohomish County Council's 1st district, represented by Nate Nehring, son of the city's mayor Jon Nehring, since his appointment in 2017.

 According to the Washington State Auditor, Marysville's municipal government employs 266 people and its general fund expenditures totaled $38.7 million in 2015.
 The 2015–16 biennial budget allocated $128.1 million in expenditures for 2015 and $109.7 million for 2016; general fund spending was limited to $44.1 million in 2015 and $45.1 million.
 City taxes, collected from retail sales, property assessment, and other sources, accounted for $34.3 million in annual revenue.
+As of 2024, the combined sales tax rate in Marysville is 9.4 percent, of which 1.3 percent is collected by the city government and its associated transportation benefit district.

 The city has several departments providing services to its residents, including a police department, municipal courts, garbage collection, planning and zoning, parks and recreational programs, engineering, street maintenance, water and wastewater services, and stormwater treatment.
 A new civic campus, combining a police station, city jail, and city hall, was built adjacent to Comeford Park in downtown and opened in October 2022.
 Marysville contracts with regional districts for other services, including a public library, public transport, electricity, natural gas, and fire protection.

+At the federal level, Marysville has been part of the 1st congressional district, represented by Democrat Suzan DelBene, since 2022.
+The district encompasses parts of Snohomish and King counties between Arlington and Bellevue that generally lie east of Interstate 5.
+The city lies within two state legislative districts, each with a state senator and two state representatives: the 38th district includes most of the city's southern side along with the Tulalip Indian Reservation and the city of Everett; the 39th district includes the northwestern part of the city and the city of Arlington; and the 44th district includes the southeastern part of the city and the outlying areas of eastern Snohomish and Skagit counties.
+Marysville is wholly part of the Snohomish County Council's 1st district, which represents most of northern Snohomish County.